raphaeltm/EphemereSite/about.md

 permalink: "/about/"
 ---

-This is the glorious, majestic, and enthralling éphémère blog, by Raphaël Titsworth-Morin.
+This is the glorious, majestic, and (obviously) enthralling [éphémère](https://ephemerecreative.ca) blog.

 Find out more about the services I offer [over here](https://raphaeltm.com).